nataliekozlowskii/audio-processor/README.md

 # audio-processor

-This C++ project records audio from your microphone, processes it in real time, applies equalization, visualizes frequency data in the terminal, and allows saving recordings to WAV files.
-It uses:
+This C++ project provides functionality to record audio, visualize recordings in real time, and process audio using techniques like equalization.

 - [PortAudio](http://www.portaudio.com/) for cross-platform audio input/output.
 - [libsndfile](https://github.com/libsndfile/libsndfile) for writing audio data to WAV files.